 Requirement: Demonstrate competence in a foreign language.
-Competence may be demonstrated by completing a foreign language 112 9or higher) course at Wittenberg and earning a minimum grade of C- or S, or by earning a sufficiently high score on an examination administered on campus by the Foreign Languages and Literatures Department.
-Competence in a language that is taught at Wittenberg, but which the student studied at another institution, can be demonstrated only by taking Wittenberg's on-campus competency examination.
-(Competency examinations are offered only twice each year; the student should contact the Foreign Languages and Literatures Department for information about scheduling.)
-The student who wishes to demonstrate competence in a language not taught at Wittenberg must consult with the Chair of the Foreign Languages and Literatures Department and arrange to demonstrate competence by achieving a predetermined score on a standardized examination or through another means of evaluation acceptable to the Chair.
+Competence may be demonstrated by completing a foreign language 112 (or higher) course at Wittenberg and earning a minimum grade of C- or S; or by earning a sufficiently high score on an examination administered on campus by the Foreign Languages and Literatures Department.
+Language courses from outside Wittenberg may be used to meet this requirement only after the Foreign Languages and Literatures Department has determined their equivalence to Wittenberg's standard of competence.
+The Registrar maintains a list of such determinations.